All Episodes

 Nobody is making any attempt to deport them.

-Here's a number, but you could probably find two thousand one hundred and seventy-nine illegal immigrants outside a hardware store in a mall in certain cities uh in this country over the course of a day.
+But you could probably find 2,179 illegal immigrants outside a hardware store in a mall in certain cities in this country over the course of a day.

-So this it sounds like a lot, but it's really not when you've got twelve to as many as twenty million here.
+So this, it sounds like a lot, but it's really not when you've got 12 to as many as 20 million here.

-So the the odds are as things stand now, they're no I I I you know I really shouldn't say with with conviction because I don't know the individual circumstances here.
+So the odds are, as things stand now, I really shouldn't say with conviction because I don't know the individual circumstances here.

 It also depends on their employers.